-CAMBIATA CHORUS 8 (full year)
+1. CAMBIATA CHORUS 8 (full year)

 This is appropriate for all eighth graders whose singing voice corresponds to a voice in the tenor or bass range and/or is anticipated to change into one of these voice ranges.
 Students in this class continue to develop and fine-tune their changing adolescent singing voice in a supportive and comfortable environment.
 Students experience a variety of musical styles designed to give them a strong artistic choral experience, while developing healthy vocal techniques.
 Students also learn the important skills of ear training, sight singing, and dictation.
 In addition to at least one major concert each year, Cambiata Chorus 8 also spends time exploring techniques and concepts used in musical theater.
 Members of Cambiata Chorus 8 are encouraged to audition for Middle School Select Choir.
 This course continues the development of skills outlined in the MA State Music Frameworks.
 Participation in public concert performances are a required component to this ensemble.
 This is a yearlong course.
+Students enrolled in this course receive one Trimester of Art (Art 8).

-TREBLE CHORUS 8 (full year)
+2. TREBLE CHORUS 8 (full year)

 This course is appropriate for all eighth graders whose singing voice corresponds to a voice in the soprano or alto range and is expected to sing in one of these voice ranges.
 Students experience a variety of musical styles designed to give them a strong artistic choral experience, while developing healthy vocal techniques.
 Students also learn the important skills of ear training, sight singing, and dictation.
 In addition to the two major concerts each year, the chorus may also perform for functions in Needham and surrounding communities.
 Members of Treble Chorus 8 are encouraged to audition for the Middle School Select Choir.
-This course continues January 2021 the development of skills outlined in the MA State Music Frameworks.
+This course continues the development of skills outlined in the MA State Music Frameworks.
 Participation in public concert performances are a required component to this ensemble.
 This is a yearlong course.
+Students enrolled in this course receive one Trimester of Art (Art 8).